-Immediately after installation, and if it becomes necessary to change one of these critical settings later, you can edit the Orchid Core VMS configuration files using your favorite text editor.
+Immediately after installation, and if it becomes necessary later, you can edit the Orchid Core VMS configuration files using your favorite text editor.
 (If you don't have a favorite, try nano.)

 You must sign in to the computer as a user with "root" access.